tvsnarayana/tech-interview-handbook/algorithms/linked-list.md

 - Reverse a singly linked list.
 Implement it recursively and iteratively.
 - Convert a binary tree to a doubly circular linked list.

+## Lyft

+- Implement a LRU cache with O(1) runtime for all its operations.
+- Check distance between values in linked list.

 ## Palantir

 - A question involving an API's integration with hash map where the buckets of hash map are made up of linked lists.